On the previous page we examined an edition of La Danse Macabre printed by Matthias Huss in Lyon in 1499.

 But even though Nourry has copied the image from Huss, the two scenes are not quite identical: In Huss' version, Death wears a "hennin" — a conical veiled hat, while Death on the image to the right wears the same headdress as the woman herself.
 Death is a mirror of its victim.

-The scene with Death coming for the printers has also been copied after Matthias Huss' image of printers and booktrader, which is obvious since this image is not known from any other books.
+The scene with Death coming for the printers has also been copied after Matthias Huss' image of printers and booktrader, which is obvious since this scene is not known from any other dance of death.
 Nourry has also adopted the same strange placement: Not at the end of the dance as one would think, but between astrologer and canon.

 Here too there are great differences between the two images.
-Claude Nourry does not include the booktrader in his picture, so instead two verses are assigned to the compositor, Le compositeur.
+Claude Nourry does not include the booktrader in his picture, so instead two verses are assigned to the compositor, Le compositeur, along with Les imprimeurs.

 Here is the text.
-The first and second verse in the 1499-edition are almost the same as Nourry's first and fourth:
+The first and second verse in Huss' edition are almost the same as Nourry's first and fourth:

 ¶ Le mort